GoogleChrome/developer.chrome.com/site/en/blog/storage-buckets/index.md

   {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/P0ETJprf3gBBlCqyFyl1.png", alt="Email app interface", width="509", height="267" %}
   <figcaption>Email app with separate storage buckets for inbox and drafts.
 (For illustrative purposes only, this does not necessarily reflect how Gmail works.)</figcaption>
 </figure>

-## Browser support

-The Storage Buckets API is implemented from Chromium&nbsp;106 and available behind the `#enable-experimental-web-platform-features` flag.

 ## Using the Storage Buckets API